History of Negeri Sembilan FC: Supporters

 Negeri Sembilan has a big fanbase in every corner of Negeri Sembilan.
-It is no exception that there are fans from abroad who support and follow the progress of the Negeri Sembilan team.
-Negeri Sembilan fans have gone through a period of highs and lows with the team when they were often relegated and promoted.
 The loyalty of the fans was tested when the team was relegated to the 2nd-tier league and had a disappointing season, but that paid off when the team made it to the top flight and managed to win several trophies.
-In 2011, Negeri Sembilan once set a record for the average number of supporters attending, which was around 20,000 and above, from the start of the Malaysia Cup campaign until the final round against Terengganu.
+In 2011, Negeri Sembilan set a record for the average number of supporters attending, which was around 20,000 and above, from the start of the Malaysia Cup campaign until the final round against Terengganu.
 In the semi-final against T-Team, more than 40,000 (Note: Actual attendance were 43,500 including Negeri Sembilan and T-Team fans.) fans filled the Paroi Stadium.

 Chants and banners

 Like other teams, Negeri Sembilan has several chants that are chanted by fans.
 The most popular chant is "Hobin jang hobin" (English:"Strike lad strike"), which is a trademark of Negeri Sembilan team.
-There are also a number of chants and banners use by Negeri Sembilan fans, including "Ini Paroi jangan main" (English: "This is Paroi don't underestimate"), "Akan berkati sekalian yang setia" (English: "Will bless all the devotees"), "Musuhnya habis binasa," (English:"His enemies perished"), "Buffalo souljah," and many more.
-In addition, there are also some mainstream songs that are made by popular Malaysian singers, especially for the Negeri Sembilan team, including "Hobin Jang Hobin by Poe" and "Lagu Bola by WARIS". and 'Musuhnya Habis Binasa' by Negeri Sembilan's own rock band, AQSA.
+There are also chants and banners including "Ini Paroi jangan main" (English: "This is Paroi don't underestimate"), "Akan berkati sekalian yang setia" (English: "Will bless all the devotees"), "Musuhnya habis binasa", (English:"His enemies perished"), "Buffalo souljah", anmong others.
+In addition, there are mainstream songs by popular Malaysian singers made especially for the Negeri Sembilan team, including "Hobin Jang Hobin" by Poe and "Lagu Bola" by WARIS. and 'Musuhnya Habis Binasa' by Negeri Sembilan's own rock band, AQSA.

 There is a very popular chant created by the supporters of Negeri Sembilan, the Ultras Nogori.
-The chant is called "Sehati Sejiwa" and has been used by most ultras in Malaysia until it was brought to the international level to be used by Ultras Malaya.
+The chant is called "Sehati Sejiwa" and has been used by most ultras in Malaysia until it was brought to the international level by Ultras Malaya.
 The lyrics of the chant are as follows: